Terang Bulan: History

-The melody of the song was first brought to Malay World by Sultan Abdullah Muhammad Shah II of Perak, who was exiled to the island of Mahé, in what is now Seychelles by the mid of 1870s for abetting the murder of the British Resident James W. W. Birch.
+The melody of the song was first brought to the Malay World by Sultan Abdullah Muhammad Shah II of Perak, who was exiled to the island of Mahé, in what is now Seychelles, in the mid of 1870s for abetting the murder of the British Resident James W. W. Birch.
 During that time La Rosalie, a popular song by French lyricist, Pierre-Jean de Béranger became a popular French melody prominent on the island.

 Sultan Abdullah Muhammad Shah II of Perak later adopted the melody as the Perak Royal Anthem, titled "Allah Lanjutkan Usia Sultan" through his children who had visited him.
 Historian Mubin Sheppard insists that the song was inaugurated as the Perak state song in 1888 when Sultan Abdullah's eldest son was invited to London by Queen Victoria.

 Following the melody's popularity, the lyrics have been changed and titled Terang Bulan.
 It was performed by a group of nobles of the Dutch East Indies and became a popular Malay folk song at parties and cabarets from the 1920s to 1930s in Singapore, Malay Peninsula, and later spread to other Malay Archipelago which consists of Indonesia in the present day.

 Since the independence of Federation of Malaya in 1957, the melody of the Perak's state anthem "Allah Lanjutkan Usia Sultan" has been used as the melody of the national anthem of the Federation of Malaya which is Malaysia in present-day entitled Negaraku.
 Public performances of the song and its melody have been outlawed, as any such use is proscribed by statute.